Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 The sunlight enters the cave through a crack in its arched roof and reflects off the water’s surface illuminating the entire space with blue light making for a unique natural phenomenon and a gorgeous sight.

-Unfortunately you’re not allowed off the vessel while in the cave and the visit only lasts a few minutes due to the high demand and the small capacity of the cave.
+Unfortunately, you’re not allowed off the vessel while in the cave and the visit only lasts a few minutes due to the high demand and the small capacity of the cave.

-Stiniva beach is one of the most unique beaches in Croatia.
+Stiniva Beach is one of the most unique beaches in Croatia.
 Hidden at the end of a deep inlet and framed by the iconic tall cliffs that cut deep into the narrow bay only leaving a four-metre wide opening for small boats to enter.

 Day 7 – Brac and Jelsa

-In the morning make your way to Jelsa where you’ll catch the boat over to Bol on Brac island.
+In the morning make your way to Jelsa where you’ll catch the boat over to Bol on Brac Island.
 You’ll be spending the day on Brac and grab dinner in Jelsa upon your return.

 Day trip to Bol, Brac

-The Golden Horn (Zlatni Rat) in Bol on Brac island is the poster child of the Croatia Tourism board.
+The Golden Horn (Zlatni Rat) in Bol on Brac island is the poster child of the Croatia Tourism Board.
 This iconic spit changes shape with the tide and it’s a sight not to be missed!

-One would be forgiven to spend the whole day busking in the Mediterranean sun on this beautiful beach, but Brach has so much to offer it would be a shame not to explore furth
+One would be forgiven to spend the whole day busking in the Mediterranean sun on this beautiful beach, but Brach has so much to offer it would be a shame not to explore further.

-Consider checking out Blaca Monastery, Zmajeva Spilja (Dragoon Cave), hike up Vidova Gora, try the local wines at Stina winery and indulge in the delicious Dalmatian food at one the many authentic restaurants.
+Consider checking out Blaca Monastery, Zmajeva Spilja (Dragoon Cave), hike up Vidova Gora, try the local wines at Stina Winery and indulge in the delicious Dalmatian food at one the many authentic restaurants.

 Jelsa